jonascarpay/apecs/README.md

   -- rmap maps a pure function over all entities in its domain rmap $ \(Position p, Velocity v) -> Position (v+p)

-  -- sliceOwners produces a slice of all owners of its component type.
+  -- sliceOwners produces a slice of all owners of some component.
-  -- In this case, the component type is inferred.
-  -- sliceMapMC_ iterates a system over a list of entities and components sliceOwners >>= sliceMapMC_ printEnemyPosition
+  -- sliceMapMC_ iterates a system over a slice of entities and components sliceOwners >>= sliceMapMC_ printEnemyPosition

 -- Here we need to use a Safe type, because sliceMapMC_'s read might fail